 \subsection{Coreference Resolution}

 Coreference resolution (coref.) is the task of identifying mention spans and clustering them into entities.
-We consider multiple coreference strategies: 1) the widely used Coarse2Fine (C2F) method\footnote{We used the re-implementation by \citet{gardner2018AllenNLPDeepSemantic}.}~\citep{lee2018HigherorderCoreferenceResolution} which relies on span representations and 2) the current state of the art method called Start2End (S2E)~\citep{kirstain2021CoreferenceResolutionSpan} that works on token representations.
+We consider multiple coreference strategies: 1) the widely used Coarse2Fine (C2F) method\footnote{We used the re-implementation by \citet{gardner2018AllenNLPDeepSemantic}.}~\citep{lee2018HigherorderCoreferenceResolution} which relies on span representations and 2) the current state-of-the-art method called Start2End (S2E)~\citep{kirstain2021CoreferenceResolutionSpan} that works on token representations.
 The dataset we use is \textbf{Ontonotes 5.0}.
 Transformers considered include \textbf{Longformer}, \textbf{XLNet}, and \textbf{Performer}.
 We migrate the parameters of \textbf{SpanBERT} and \textbf{RoBERTa} to Performer and include results on these models as well.
-We segment the input tokens into chunks with lengths of $L$, even if the model might be able to handle longer texts.
-For Longformer with global tokens, we lack a natural choice for global token so we simply consider all tokens global.
+We segment the input tokens into chunks with lengths of $L$ .
+For models with global tokens, we lack a natural choice so we consider all tokens to be global.
 For XLNet, we keep the memory of the same length of the segments (e.g. we keep a memory length of 256 for a model with segment length 256).\footnote{We adopt the same strategies with segmentation and memories in the remainder of the paper.} The results are shown in \cref{tab:coref}.